Uruk: Archaeology

 From 1912 to 1913, Julius Jordan and his team from the German Oriental Society discovered the temple of Ishtar, one of four known temples located at the site.
 The temples at Uruk were quite remarkable as they were constructed with brick and adorned with colorful mosaics.
 Jordan also discovered part of the city wall.
 It was later discovered that this 40 to 50 ft high brick wall, probably utilized as a defense mechanism, totally encompassed the city at a length of 9 km.
 Utilizing sedimentary strata dating techniques, this wall is estimated to have been erected around 3000 BC.
 Jordan produced a contour map of the entire site.

 The GOS returned to Uruk in 1928 and excavated until 1939, when World War II intervened.
 The team was led by Jordan until 1931 when Jordan became Director of Antiquities in Baghdad, then by A. Nöldeke, Ernst Heinrich, and H. J. Lenzen.
-Among the finds was the Stell of the Lion Hunt, excavated in a Jemdat Nadr layer but sylistically dated to Uruk IV.
+Among the finds was the Stela of the Lion Hunt, excavated in a Jemdat Nadr layer but stylistically dated to Uruk IV.

 The German excavations resumed after the war and were under the direction of Heinrich Lenzen from 1954 to 1967.
 He was followed in 1968 by J. Schmidt, and in 1978 by R.M.
 Boehmer.
 In total, the German archaeologists spent 39 seasons working at Uruk.
 The results are documented in two series of reports: